-- (i) Bat activity surveys - (ii) Automated surveys.
+(i) Bat activity surveys

+(ii) Automated surveys.

-For a site of this size, 1<20ha approx, and of low-medium bat habitat value, the guidelines recommend three bat activity surveys between June and September.
+For a site of this size, more than 1 hectare approx., and of low-medium bat habitat value, the guidelines recommend three bat activity surveys between June and September.

 In addition to activity surveys the guidelines recommend a remote recorder per bat activity survey transect.